 Performance benchmarks are used by the Investment Committee to properly measure and evaluate the success of the fund investments.
 The performance benchmarks selected by the Investment Committee should be representative of the GELF's long-term return objectives and risk tolerance and be calculated over the same time period as the returns on the Portfolio with which the performance benchmark is being compared.
-These performance benchmarks are intended as targets only and are no guarantee or assurance of the performance of any investment or of GELF's portfolio.
+The performance of the Portfolio will be measured relative to appropriate and agreed upon investment benchmarks and overall Portfolio benchmark These performance benchmarks are intended as targets only and are no guarantee or assurance of the performance of any investment or of GELF's portfolio.